India face Windies test in T20s sans Kohli and Dhoni

 Brathwaite will be back at the same venue where he hit four consecutive sixes off Ben Stokes to break the hearts of English fans by winning their second World Twenty20 title in 2016.

-The Windies, who missed the big names in the Test and ODI series, will be bolstered by the arrival of star players Darren Bravo, Kieron Pollard and Andre Russell, who will be back at his IPL home venue.
+The Windies, who missed the big names in the Test and ODI series, will be bolstered by the arrival of star players Darren Bravo and Kieron Pollard.
+However, Andre Russell, will miss out on the series due to injury, according to chairman of selectors Courtney Browne.

 The stats also favour the World T20 holders who have a 5-2 record from eight exchanges from 2009-17.